krishaamer/green-filter-research/research/literature/sustainability.md

 -   **Important: “creating sustainability trust in companies in realtime”**

-## Circular Economy {#circular-economy}

--   Circle Economy (2022) reports only 8.6% of world economy is circular and *100B tonnes of virgin materials* are sourced every year.
--   There’s a growing number of companies providing re-use of existing items.
-For example, Swap furniture in Estonia https://www.facebook.com/SMARTSWAP

 ## Data Visualisation History {#data-visualisation-history}

 -   Brohan et al. (2012) reports global temperature measurement starts from the 1880s where we have the first records from ships.